Image Via Colnect

 |Children||John Tangwena, Elijah Tangwena|

 Chief Rekayi Tangwena is one of Zimbabwe's iconic heroes of the liberation struggle and figure of resistance.
-One of the most critical moments in Tangwena's life was when he helped Robert Mugabe cross into neighbouring Mozambique undetected by the Rhodesian Forces.
-The Tangwena people also have a documented history of friction with colonial authorities in which at one point they had 500 cattle impounded by the Ian Smith Regime
+He helped Robert Mugabe cross into neighbouring Mozambique undetected by the Rhodesian Forces.
+The Tangwena people also have a documented history of friction with colonial authorities in which at one point they had 500 cattle impounded by the Ian Smith government.
+He was a member of the 1980 Senate.

 - Chakamwe Chakamwe Remembering the heroic fight of Chief Tangwena, The Patriot, Published: October 30, 2014, Retrieved: July 27, 2015